abitdodgy/blog/_posts/2015-01-26-introducing-ruby-gem-i18n-lazy-scope.md

 end
 {% endhighlight %}

-The scope defaults to `en.welcome_msg`.
-This is not a good way to structure translations as they'll soon become messy and unmanagable.
+Here, the scope for `welcome_message` defaults to `en`, the top level namespace.
+This is not a good way to structure locale files, and they'll soon become messy and unmanagable.
 It's better to scope them under a namespace.

 {% highlight yaml %}
 en: